alphagov/styleguides/ruby.md

 The rules in this guide are annotated with their corresponding automated validators in Rubocop.
 Please see [using-rubocop](using-rubocop.md) for more information.

-This styleguide is based on [GitHub's](https://github.com/styleguide/ruby).
+This style guide is based on [GitHub's](https://github.com/styleguide/ruby).

 ## General